-Clay Allison, a hard-drinking, bad-tempered local rancher, who was known for his gunfighting skills, and was almost always around when anything violent happened, led a group in search of Kennedy, while others were sent to search the house for evidence to support the woman’s story.
-The search provided a number of partially charred human bones still burning in the fire, and two skeletons beneath the house.
-Later, another skull was found nearby and a witness to one of the murders came forth.
+Clay Allison, a hard-drinking, bad-tempered local rancher who was known for his gunfighting skills and was almost always around when anything violent happened, led a group in search of Kennedy.
+In the meantime, others were sent to search the house for evidence to support the woman’s story.
+The search provided a number of partially charred human bones still burning in the fire and two skeletons beneath the house.
+Later, another skull was found nearby, and a witness to one of the murders came forth.
 Kennedy, still drunk, was quickly found and taken into custody.
 He was given a pre-trial on October 3, 1870, where the witness appeared, testifying that he had seen Kennedy shoot one of the travelers.

 The court ordered that Kennedy be held for action by the grand jury, but rumors began circulating that Kennedy’s lawyer was going to buy his freedom.
 Three days later, Allison and his companions snatched Kennedy from the jail, threw a rope around his neck, and dragged him by a horse up and down Main Street until long after he was dead.
 His body was not allowed by the townspeople to be buried in the Catholic cemetery and was interred outside the cemetery boundaries.